websightsA2P Text Message Capping vs. Queueing | Telgorithm

 A2P SMS applications and platforms powered by API providers who are capping are essentially dining at Cappy’s Cafe, and from our perspective are being cheated.
 The solo diner can represent a Campaign (or messaging use case) that has been vetted and approved for specific throughput.
 To cap the solo diner because another group of diners are slower (or have been approved for a different throughput limit) is completely unfair.
 The solo diner experienced unwanted delays and still had to pay in full.

 This is why smart queueing is a fundamental necessity for A2P messaging.
 You need tech in place that will automatically track and manage the variables of your messaging Campaigns and ensure that messages are being sent at their exact approved rates.
 Partner with a team that’s looking out for you and your customer so you can both maximize revenue and scale your businesses.
-Schedule a demo with one of our SMS experts today!

 Latest news